ualberta-mueller-group/MCGS/docs/development-notes.md

     const int to = m;

-    // If false, the game's hash cannot be updated if (_hash_updatable())
+    // If false, the local_hash hasn't been initialized, or was previously invalidated if (_hash_updatable())
     {
         // This will fail an assert if the above condition is false